 The stories feature love, death, murder, war, skulduggery and the odd cameo by Kiwi Opera stars.
-We all seem to have favorite characters; Upstairs – eldest daughter Mary who is stunningly beautiful and aloof, sweet caring Sybil who runs off to marry the Irish socialist chauffer, Edith who is unlucky in love, Isis the dog who is a nod to the Egyptian expedition of the real life Lord Carnarvon, Cora the rich American ingenue bankrolling the crumbling estate and Robert himself, master of all he surveys.
-British treasure Maggie Smith plays the wonderful, wonderful Dowager Countess with razor sharp wit.
+We all seem to have favorite characters; Upstairs – eldest daughter Mary who is stunningly beautiful and aloof, sweet caring Sybil who runs off to marry the Irish socialist chauffeur, Edith who is unlucky in love, Isis the dog who is a nod to the Egyptian expedition of the real-life Lord Carnarvon, Cora the rich American ingenue bankrolling the crumbling estate and Robert himself, master of all he surveys.
+British treasure Maggie Smith plays the wonderful, wonderful Dowager Countess with razor-sharp wit.

 Downstairs is a hotbed of gossip, modern adaptation, butlers, cooks, scullery maids bettering themselves, footmen kissing girls who should know better, mischief at summer fairs, village fetes and the constant polish of shoe leather.
 Carson the butler keeps his team mostly under control, aided by the Scottish housekeeper, a decreasing phalanx of maids and footmen ensure the family are beautifully dressed for every meal, romance runs through corridors and passion slips through the steamy lids of freshly hand baked meals.